mmcatdb/mmcat/documentation/content/en/userGuide/schemaCategoryEditor.md

 Each object is represented by node with it's label.
 The nodes can be moved by dragging them with the cursor, however the new positions must be explicitly saved by the `Save positions` button.

 Each base morphism is an arow labeled by its signature.
 For each of those morphism there is a dual which isn't displayed for better clarity.
-Identity morphisms aren't displayed unless they are specifically created (again, for the clarity reasons).
+Identity morphisms aren't displayed as well (again, for the clarity reasons).
 Composite morphisms can't be created by the tool directly and therefore aren't displayed in any case.

 The colored dashed lines around the nodes shows in which databases the corresponding objects are represented.
 If an object isn't in any, there is a red circle around its node.